davidevdt/TimeSeriesUtils/README.md

 ## License

-`TimeSeriesUtils` is licensed under the MIT License.
+`timeseriesutils` is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.